wardle/pc4/README.md

 on tooling to take other health and care standards such as HL7 FHIR and openEHR, to create a property-based abstraction.
 This is still in development.

-The services are loosely-coupled and configured by [resources/config.edn](resources/config.edn).
+The services are loosely-coupled and configured by [components/config/resources/config.edn](components/config/resources/config.edn).
 This essentially injects the dependencies of different subsystems making their services available in other modules via [integrant](https://github.com/weavejester/integrant).

 Secrets are expected to be in ~/.secrets.edn

-pc4 uses the polylith approach to structuring a codebase in which there are multiple components that are combined together via projects.
+pc4 uses the [polylith](https://polylith.gitbook.io/polylith) approach to structuring a codebase in which there are multiple components that are combined into projects.

 # Running a server